 And so much more.

-Sometimes the pros and cons of homeschooling don’t talk to us in ways that make decisions clear.
+Sometimes the lists of benefits don’t talk to us in ways that make decisions clear.
 We feel muddled, uncertain, gripped by anxiety that we won’t choose well for our children.
 I get it.
 I hear from people like Cheryl, who wrote to me asking, "Help!
 Should I homeschool?"

 And, by the way, doing a trial of homeschooling over the summer may or may not be helpful in the decision-making process.

 Make the School Choice You Can Get Behind